-The individualised provision map will be amended accordingly and the pupil will be identified as having a "More Complex Need".
+The individualised provision map will be amended accordingly.
 This will set out fresh strategies for supporting the child's progress.
 The delivery of interventions continue to be the responsibility of the class teacher but with increased advice and support from others.
 The SENCo will routinely monitor the impact of interventions and provision.